quasar1357/24_IN_P1/Java_SyntaxGuide/12_Enums.md

 Enum types are similar to classes.
 However, they allow **only a selection of identifiers ("versions") of objects**, thereby providing type safety.

 ## Defining enums
+s

-- identifiers/versions are listed as first thing in the definition, delimited by `,`
+- **Identifiers/versions are listed as first thing** in the definition, delimited by `,`
-- thereby they automatically:
+- Thereby they automatically:
     - call the constructor
     - instantiate objects of this enum type and
     - assign them to static variables named as this version